 Best Practices for Designing a Laboratory Where Hydrogen Will Be Used

 - Minimize storage, transport, transfer, and end use quantities of hydrogen.
-The AHJ may exercise discretion as to what quantity of gaseous or liquid hydrogen is permitted within the laboratory.
-Quantities greater than 11.3 m3 (400 ft3) of gaseous hydrogen or 150 L (39.6 gal) of liquid hydrogen must meet the location requirements for storage imposed by OSHA.
+The authority having jurisdiction (AHJ) may exercise discretion as to what quantity of gaseous or liquid hydrogen is permitted within the laboratory based on locally adopted codes.
+In the United States, for quantities greater than 11.3 m3 (400 ft3) of gaseous hydrogen or 150 L (39.6 gal) of liquid hydrogen, facilities must meet the location requirements for storage imposed by OSHA.

 - Consideration should be given to the potential exposure effects on or from systems that will be in proximity to the planned system.